abengtss-max/aksenablement/docs/AKS-Upgrade-Playbook.md

 What This Means:
 - Cluster will automatically upgrade to {{ Channel Description }}
 - Upgrades occur only during configured maintenance windows
-- Azure will notify 48 hours before scheduled upgrade
+- Azure typically notifies 48 hours before scheduled upgrade

 Application Team Actions Required:
 ☐ Ensure your applications are compatible with N-1 Kubernetes versions